hschwentner/hschwentner.io/docs/domain-driven-refactorings/socio-technical/form-second-team-out-of-layer-team-only.md

+---
-# Form Second Team out of Only Layer-Team Members
+title: Form Second Team out of Only Layer-Team Members
+---

 *Alternative to [Form Second Team out of Partly Layer-Team and First-Team Members](form-second-team-out-of-partly-layer-team-and-first-team-members)*